ph-root/extract-email/README.md

 # running
 USAGE : Python scrap.py file-contains-ursl output-file

-file-contains-ursl : it's the path of file contains the urls
+file-contains-ursl : it's the path of file contains the urls.
-output-file: it's file you want to create to save the output of script inn
+output-file: it's file you want to create to save the output of script in.